whizkydee/react-multi-state/readme.md

 ## 👀 Comparison with `React.useState` (examples)

-With `React.useState`, you'd have to call `useState` and the individual dispatcher functions multiple times which can get messy real quick and hard to scale as the complexity of your component increases.
+With `React.useState`, you'd have to call `useState` and the individual dispatcher functions multiple times which is hard to scale and can get messy real quick as the complexity of your component increases.
 For example:

 ```jsx
 import React, { useState, useEffect } from 'react'